+A holding company is a firm that doesn’t produce goods or services, but rather only has investments in other firms.
 Most businesses are organized as operating companies, meaning they manufacture items or provide services.
-Holding companies, on the other hand, only have investments in other companies; they don’t have any operations themselves.
+Essentially, a holding company invests in operating companies that actually produce goods or offer services.
 When a company has its own operations and also owns other companies, it’s known as a parent company rather than a holding company.
 Here is an overview of holding and parent companies, including how they are similar to and different from each other.

 The businesses that both holding and parent companies own are known as subsidiaries.
-If the holding or parent company owns 100 percent of the subsidiary, it’s called a wholly owned subsidiary.
+If the holding or parent company owns 100% of the subsidiary, it’s called a wholly owned subsidiary.

-Certain tax benefits accrue to holding companies that own greater than 80 percent of the shares in a company.
+Certain tax benefits accrue to holding companies that own greater than 80% of the shares in a company.

 Subsidiaries of parent companies are often not acquired by purchasing shares, which is the way holding companies typically get their subsidiaries.
 Instead, parent companies often create subsidiaries by spinning off operating units.